SS Lexington (1890): Sinking

 Lexington left New York City on a voyage to Providence, Rhode Island on 2 January 1935 while carrying a general cargo and 201 passengers and crew.
-While she was steaming along the East River to reach New York Harbor, the ship collided with the SS Jane Christenson.
+While she was steaming along the East River to reach Long Island Sound, the ship collided with the SS Jane Christenson.
 The Jane Christenson broke the Lexington in half and sank her in the shallow waters, resulting in the death of 6 crew members.
-The 195 survivors were led back to shore and the Jane Christenson's damage was repaired after which she continued service until 1967.
+The 195 survivors were led back to shore and the Jane Christenson's damage was repaired, after which she continued service until 1967.
+The crash occurred opposite the foot of Pike Street, near the Manhattan Bridge.

 Wreck

 The partly sunken wreck was scrapped as it posed a danger to other ships in the river.